 Professional Badminton player and coach David Eddy talks about how his hip resurfacing has enabled him to remain active and go on to win several competitions around the world.

 Golfer Clement Gibson has a total hip replacement on one side and a hip resurfacing on the other.
-He says that the resurfaced hip … Read the rest
+He says that the resurfaced hip is more comfortable and he is able to do more with it in comparison to his replacement hip.

 PHOENIX – An Arizona federal judge has dismissed without prejudice a Birmingham Hip Resurfacing action filed against Smith & Nephew, ruling that the plaintiff failed to adequately assert facts supporting her allegations that the manufacturer violated federal regulations…… Read the rest